Why Arshad Nadeem reminds us of a legendary Greek warrior

 But the real question was about his mental strength: could he cope with the enormous pressure of throwing farther than his rivals in an Olympic final?

 He did win the silver at the World Championships last year, which had an equally strong field.
-But the Olympics is a different beast altogether — this is where athletes become folk heroes and champions gallop into the realm of immortals.
+But the Olympics is a different beast altogether — this is where even the fourth-place finisher can become a folk hero (remember Milkha Singh, the Flying Sikh?) and champions gallop into the realm of immortals.

 For Nadeem, this was the moment that could catapult him into the sphere of Olympic icons.